The 20 Best Western Movie Actors Ranked

 Henry Fonda is one of the most likeable movie stars in history; his steely blue eyes and nuanced line delivery tied him to complex heroic roles throughout his lengthy five-decade career.
 Westerns had gained greater attention from audiences in the late 1930s following the success of John Wayne in "Stagecoach" and James Stewart in "Destry Rides Again," but Fonda's experience was mostly in straight dramas, and he wasn't initially considered a likely choice to play a gunslinger.

-That quickly changed, as 1943's "The Ox-Bow Incident" gave him one of his best roles as a cowboy suspected of murder.
+That quickly changed, as 1943's "The Ox-Bow Incident" gave him one of his best roles as a cowboy trying to prevent the lynching of three murder suspects.
 Compared to the more action-centric crowd pleasers of the era, "The Ox-Bow Incident" was novel in its dramatic depiction of an ethical debate about law and justice.
-Director John Ford utilized Fonda's gravity within several Western classics, including "Drums Across The Mohawk," "My Darling Clementine," and "Fort Apache."
+Director John Ford also utilized Fonda's gravity within several Western classics, including "Drums Along the Mohawk," "My Darling Clementine," and "Fort Apache."

-Fonda challenged his typically heroic persona with more complex roles in darker Western films.
-He starred as the selfish bounty hunter Morgan Hickman in Anthony Mann's neo-Western "The Tin Star," and his performance as the lethal sociopath Frank in "Once Upon A Time In The West" shocked audiences with its savagery.
+Later on, Fonda would challenge his typically heroic persona with more complex roles in darker Western films.
+He starred as the selfish bounty hunter Morgan Hickman in Anthony Mann's neo-Western "The Tin Star," and his performance as the lethal sociopath Frank in "Once Upon a Time in the West" shocked audiences with its savagery.

-Sam Elliot is one of the greatest living legends in the film industry.
-Elliot's deep southern drawl, imposing physical presence, and knack for wry sarcasm allowed him to easily step into the role of cowboy characters, and he's made Western roles an integral part of his filmography from the very beginning.
-Elliot's star power grew thanks to critical early roles in "Butch Cassidy and the Sundance Kid" and "The Way West."
+Sam Elliott is one of the greatest living legends in the film industry.
+Elliott's deep Southern drawl, imposing physical presence, and knack for wry sarcasm allowed him to easily step into the role of cowboy characters, and he's made Western roles an integral part of his filmography from the very beginning, with minor parts in "Butch Cassidy and the Sundance Kid" and "The Way West."

-It wasn't long before he became a leading man, and while films like "Molly and Lawless John," "The Quick and the Dead," and "The Shadow Riders" might not be classics, Elliot's gruff personality made them engaging.
-Elliot was so synonymous with the archetype that he even brought it to non-Western films, including his iconic roles as Patrick Swayze's grumpy mentor in "Road House" and the narrator in "The Big Lebowski."
+It wasn't long before he became a leading man, and while films like "Molly and Lawless John," "The Quick and the Dead," and "The Shadow Riders" might not be classics, Elliott's gruff personality made them engaging.
+Elliott was so synonymous with the archetype that he even brought it to non-Western films, including his iconic roles as Patrick Swayze's grizzled mentor in "Road House" and the narrator in "The Big Lebowski."

-1993's "Tombstone" featured one of the greatest ensemble casts of any Western in history, but the trio of Earp brothers played by Elliot, Bill Paxton, and Val Kilmer are among the most engaging characters in the film.
-One of Elliot's best recent roles was in the 2017 dramedy "The Hero," in which he plays a former Western movie star reckoning with the end of his career.
+1993's "Tombstone" featured one of the greatest ensemble casts of any Western in history, but the trio of Earp brothers played by Elliott, Bill Paxton, and Kurt Russell are among the most engaging characters in the film.
+One of Elliott's best recent roles was in the 2017 dramedy "The Hero," in which he plays a former Western movie star reckoning with the end of his career.

 11. Walter Brennan